-In particular, the BTJE delivers powers as large as $P_L\sim24$ fW for $R_L=1$ M$\Omega$, which corresponds to a surface power density of about 140 mW/m$^2$.
+In particular, the BTJE delivers powers as large as $P_L\sim24$ fW for $R_L=1$ M$\Omega$, which corresponds to a surface power density of about 140 nW/mm$^2$.
 On the other hand, the thermal gradient (input power) operation window of the BTJE narrows by decreasing $R_L$, since the load curves cease to intercept the SQUID $IV$ characteristics even at the lowest values of $P_{in}$.
 Indeed, the engine is not able to sustain power if the load resistor is too low (we measured $R=0.5$ M$\Omega$ for the present device, see the inset of Fig. \ref{Fig3}f).
-The phase tunability of the thermoelectric effect allows to control power production of the BTJE with $\Phi$, as shown in Fig. \ref{Fig3}g.
+The phase tunability of the thermoelectric effect allows to control power production of the BTJE with $\Phi$ (see Fig. \ref{Fig3}g), as theoretically predicted for a similar Josephson interferometer \cite{Marchegiani2020_3}.
 The value of $P_L$ can be controlled over a larger range of amplitudes for smaller resistive loads at the cost of power generation occurring in a narrower flux window.
 By contrast, large loads lead to reduced power tunability although occurring over a larger operation range in $\Phi$.